 Audit Fees.
 Includes fees for the audits of the consolidated financial statements of the Company including the audit of internal control over financial reporting, statutory audits required, comfort letters, consents, assistance with and review of documents filed with the SEC, and other attest services.

 Audit-Related Fees.
-None.
+Includes fees for services related to potential transactions.

 Tax Fees.
 Includes fees for tax compliance, including the preparation, review and filing of tax returns, as well as tax advice related to contemplated transactions.